jatuhurrra/starter-hugo-academic/content/authors/admin/_index.md

 My NLP research interests lie in Information Extraction (named entity recogntion, entity linking), Knowledge Graphs, Multimodal and Embodied AI, Large Language Models (LLMs) and Low-resource NLP.
 Broadly speaking, I am passionate about applying deep learning approaches to enable machines to understand human language, and facilitate communication between humans and social robots.

-I'm a Visiting Researcher at <a href="https://www.rwth-aachen.de">RWTH Aachen University</a> in the <a href="https://www.informatik.rwth-aachen.de/cms/~mxz/informatik/">Faculty of Computer Science</a> working on <i>Deep Learning for Computational Network Science</i>.
+I'm a Visiting PhD Researcher at <a href="https://www.rwth-aachen.de">RWTH Aachen University</a> in the <a href="https://www.informatik.rwth-aachen.de/cms/~mxz/informatik/">Faculty of Computer Science</a> working on <i>Deep Learning for Computational Network Science</i>.
 I work with <a href="https://michaelschaub.github.io/">Prof. Michael T. Schaub</a>, Chair of the <a href="https://www.netsci.rwth-aachen.de/">Computational Network Science</a> Group.

 I'm interning with <a href="https://www.dfki.de/en/web">Deutsches Forschungszentrum für Künstliche Intelligenz GmbH (DFKI)</a> especially the <a href="https://www.dfki.de/en/web/about-us/locations-contact/berlin">DFKI Lab Berlin</a> to construct <i>language resources for Swahili and North European languages</i>.